davidtchiu/davidtchiu.github.io/teaching/cs360/hwk4.sqlddl/index.md

 1. Write a script that inputs the raw data file and prints out a sequence of `INSERT OR IGNORE INTO ...` statements that you can later copy-and-paste into SQLite to fully populate the tables in your database.
 It is recommended that you use Python for this type of work, as is mostly the case in industry, but I don't really have a preference.
 You may use either Python or Java.

-	 The optional `OR IGNORE` statement will ignore the insert statement if the tuple already exists in the table.
+	 The optional `OR IGNORE` statement will ignore the insert statement if the insertion results in an error (i.e., the tuple already exists).
 We didn't talk about this option in class, but it cuts down on the number of warnings.

 2. Your script will need to resolve all those anomalies I listed before (inconsistencies, redundancies, etc.).
 This step is called *Data Cleansing* out in the real world.
 In some cases, you can rely on the database to resolve some anomalies.
 For instance, if you set a deptID to be the primary key of Department like you were supposed to, then multiple insertions of the same department would be automatically rejected by SQLite.
 (You will see the warnings pop up in SQLite when you go to execute.)